Dune conservation at Portstewart Strand

 An exciting buckthorn control project has now begun in partnership with Northern Ireland Environment Agency (NIEA) who is funding the £100,000 scheme.

 ‘Substantial work is underway to remove areas of buckthorn from the sand dunes,’ explains North Coast area ranger Barry Crawford.
 ‘Mechanical clearing to remove approximately 3.5 Ha (8.6 acres) of buckthorn from a 35 acre selected site is the first stage.
 This will be followed by the installation of stock fencing, water infrastructure and finally the introduction of grazing cattle onto the site to maintain the dune grasslands.
 The protection of developing dunes will also be supported with low level post and rope along the edge of part of the strand.
+These initial works were all completed in April 2017.
+Further good news includes additional NIEA funding for further sea buckthorn removal works during winter months of 2018/2019.
+This includes 3.1 hectares (9.1 acres) of buckthorn.
+Further embryo dunes fencing is also happening, again low level posts.

 Cattle grazing is a tried and tested conservation method that has been used in other areas of the dune system at Portstewart to great effect, significantly reducing grass sward height and allowing rare plants such as orchids and winter annuals to flourish on the short turf.

 The dunes are undoubtedly magnificent, but their structure is fragile, and so another vital part of the conservation project is to improve public access through a series of boarded/stepped entrance points, kissing gates and stiles.
-‘We want people to come and enjoy a walk through the dunes but we recognise that in order to protect them, access needs to be managed,’ adds Barry. ‘
+‘We want people to come and enjoy a walk through the dunes but we recognise that in order to protect them, access needs to be managed,’ adds Barry. ‘ The public access gates and stiles are now all in place, completed in April 2017.

 The appropriately sited boarded entrance points and stiles will provide a clear guided route into the dune system, allowing access to specific points, as well as protecting the surrounding wildlife and fragile habitats.’